London neighbourhoods

 • Don’t miss the Antepavilion’s Sharks! visible from the Regent’s Canal, in the water or on the roof.
 They are a big deal.

-• Upper street is a delightful place for a strol.
-Islington Square is an exciting new area created around the renovated 1990s General Post Office sorting depo.
+• Upper street is a delightful place for a stroll.
+Islington Square is an new area created around the renovated 1990s General Post Office sorting depo.

 • Union Chapel - a beautiful venue hosting different types of events.